Llanz-dev/Cafe_Riama/README.md

 ![home3](screenshots/home3.png?raw=true)
 ![home4](screenshots/home4.png?raw=true)
 ![home5](screenshots/home5.png?raw=true)
 #### Let's say you click the cappuccino.
 Now you can choose your options and add-ons to it.
 Click add to cart button when you are finished.
-Remember, you will be redirect to sign in page if you don't sign in yet that you just click the add to cart button.
+Remember, you will be redirected to the sign-in page if you don't sign in yet and you just click the add to cart button.
 ![caffeinated detail](screenshots/caffeinated-detail.png?raw=true)
 #### There is now your order item.
 You can click the up and down button to increase or decrease your item quantity.
 You could also remove it.
 ![cart1](screenshots/cart1.png?raw=true)